 Procurement management focuses on managing and optimizing organizational spending.
 The procurement function encompasses the following steps:

-- Identifying organizational need: The organizational needs are usually submitted by various departments as requests to the procurement department.
+- Identifying organizational needs: The organizational needs are usually submitted by various departments as requests to the procurement department.
 Once submitted the consolidation of requests is done by the procurement department.

 - Review and vendor selection: Based on the review of various requests, appropriate vendors are chosen.
 Price quotes are requested from the chosen vendors.
 Vendors are reviewed based on their track record, cost, quality and speed of service, and reliability.

 - Purchase requisition: Once the vendor has been identified, a purchase requisition is submitted for approval with details on the vendor information, price, quantity, and description of items required.

 - Generating purchase order: Once the purchase request has been approved, a formal purchase order is submitted to the vendor.
 Establishing long-term vendor relationships is done through a supplier onboarding process.

 - Order processing: Once the goods are delivered, the vendor submits an invoice which is to be approved within a stipulated time.